top of page

 Their next mission was even more daunting: intricately massaging the thousands of pages of repetitive transcript text down to 160,000 very polished and publishable words.
 The literary mission was to concoct an entertaining, easy-to-follow, first person biographical narrative that builds to a righteous conclusion.

-Imbued with Triumph of the Human Spirit as a primary theme, 110 Years Positively on My Own was finally completed in early 2024 and serves as a case study of sorts, whereby an eloquent centenarian who was interviewed extensively at 109, pours out his remarkable life story.
+Imbued with Triumph of the Human Spirit as a primary theme, 110 Years of Walter Casey Jones was finally completed in early 2025 and serves as a case study of sorts, whereby an eloquent centenarian who was interviewed extensively at 109, pours out his remarkable life story.
 And no doubt about it, his positive attitude was instrumental for achieving his extreme longevity.
 He remained solidly independent to super-centenarian status, age 110.

 The Jones biography was designed to entertain, inform and inspire.
-To that end, the father-son team assembled a 16-page appendix with vintage photos from Jones’ personal archive.
+To that end, the father-son team assembled a 36-page appendix with vintage photos from Jones’ personal archive.

-110 Years Positively on My Own seeks to become a significant contribution of historical autobiography achievements.
+110 Years of Walter Casey Jones seeks to become a significant contribution of historical oral biography achievements.

 Store Room Archives.jpg